nhsconnect/Events-Management/pages/overview/overview_release_notes.md

 - [EMS-MessageHeader-1](https://fhir.nhs.uk/STU3/StructureDefinition/EMS-MessageHeader-1) - upversioned to 1.1.0
 	- id is now 1..1
 	- responsible.reference is now 1..1
-- EMS-PDS-GPRegistration-EpisodeOfCare-1 - profile removed and replaced with extension'Extension-CareConnect-RegistrationDetails-1' to share GP registration period information

 - Following INTEROPen curation, the following Level 3 profiles have been removed and replaced with Level 2 CareConnect profiles:
 	- CareConnect-EMS-Organisation-1